thommcgrath/Beacon/docs/core/blueprints/index.markdown

 ### Getting Started

 At the top of the window, select the **Blueprints**{:.ui-keyword} view.
-This is where mod authors can manage the engrams, creatures, and spawn points their mod provides.
-But all Beacon users also have a "User Blueprints" mod that is exclusive to their Beacon account.
-This isn't really a mod, but it is used by Beacon to separate user-specific content from content shared by all users.
-For most users, selecting the **Blueprints**{:.ui-keyword} view will also automatically open the **User Blueprints**{:.ui-keyword} mod for editing.
+This is where mod authors can manage the engrams, creatures, loot drops, and spawn points their mod provides.
+But all Beacon users their own local mods that are exclusive to their Beacon account.
+Each user starts with a local mod called "User Blueprints" that will open automatically if you have no other mods registered.
+You can either add all mod items to this User Blueprints mod, or you can add additional mods and add blueprints to them for better organization.

+#### Registering a Mod

+In the mod switcher - that is, the line directly below the **Home**{:.ui-keyword}, **Projects**{:.ui-keyword}, **Blueprints**{:.ui-keyword}, **Templates**{:.ui-keyword}, **Help**{:.ui-keyword} view switcher - you will see a **Mods**{:.ui-keyword} item on the far left.
+Click if if it's not already selected.
+Directly below that **Mods**{:.ui-keyword} item is a **Register Mod**{:.ui-keyword} button.
+Click it to begin adding a mod to Beacon.

+In the window appears, Beacon will ask if you're a mod author.
+Choose "I am a server admin who wants to add mod items to Beacon" to create a local mod.
+At the next screen, give your mod a name.
+Adding the workshop id is optional, but strongly recommended.
+If you provide it, Beacon will be able to do things such as turning it on for projects that import ini files with the mod enabled.
+Lastly, the "Show me instructions when finished" checkbox will cause Beacon to open this guide after you click **OK**{:.ui-keyword}, so you probably don't need that checked.

 {% include image.html file="user_blueprints.png" file2x="user_blueprints@2x.png" caption="The Blueprints view provides access to the blueprints you have added to Beacon." %}

 In the **User Blueprints**{:.ui-keyword} mod tab there are seven buttons.
 From left to right, they are:

-- **New Blueprint**, which is used for adding a blueprint manually.
+- **New Blueprint**{:.ui-keyword}, which is used for adding a blueprint manually.
-- **Save** or **Publish** will be used for saving changes to the mod. **Save** will be displayed for the **User Blueprints**{:.ui-keyword} mod, while **Publish** will be displayed for globally-shared mods.
+- **Save**{:.ui-keyword} or **Publish**{:.ui-keyword} will be used for saving changes to the mod. **Save**{:.ui-keyword} will be displayed for local mods, while **Publish**{:.ui-keyword} will be displayed for globally-shared mods.
-- **Revert** will discard all the changes made and restore the mod back to the last saved or published state.
+- **Revert**{:.ui-keyword} will discard all the changes made and restore the mod back to the last saved or published state.
-- **Import File**, which imports all available blueprints from the selected file.
+- **Import File**{:.ui-keyword}, which imports all available blueprints from the selected file.
 The file must contain the cheat codes; it cannot import from Ark game files.
-- **Import URL**, which imports all available blueprints from the provided url.
+- **Import URL**{:.ui-keyword}, which imports all available blueprints from the provided url.
 The url must contain the cheat codes.
-- **Import Copied**, which will be disabled until you have copied cheat codes.
+- **Import Copied**{:.ui-keyword}, which will be disabled until you have copied cheat codes.
 Pressing it will import from the copied cheat codes.
-- **Export**, will prepare a JSON file of your blueprints that can be imported by another user or onto another computer.
+- **Export**{:.ui-keyword}, will prepare a JSON file of your blueprints that can be imported by another user or onto another computer.

 #### Adding From a Website

-The easiest way to get items into Beacon is using the **Import URL**{:.ui-keyword} button described above.
+An easy way to get items into Beacon is using the **Import URL**{:.ui-keyword} button described above.
 Enter the full URL to a web page containing the cheat codes, and Beacon will attempt to do the rest.

 {% include image.html file="import_url.png" file2x="import_url@2x.png" caption="Importing blueprints from a web page." %}